Marketing events to healthcare professionals (HCP’s) is hard in ways most event marketers don’t fully anticipate until they’re already stuck.

 1. Treat your sales team like a marketing channel

-When your audience is practically unreachable through digital, your field reps are the best thing you’ve got.
+When your audience is hard to reach through digital, your field reps are the best thing you’ve got.
 They already have relationships.
 They’re already walking into dental offices every day.

 Traci is direct about where the registrations actually come from: